-The true rewards of living a virtuous life are internal – If I am doing so simply to receive the praise and admiration of others I am as guilt as the fallen.
+The true rewards of living a virtuous life are internal.
+If I am striving to live a virtuous life simply to receive the praise and admiration of others I am as guilty as the fallen.
 As Seneca says, “I must live without getting paid”.
-However it is the lack of that pay, and all the obligations that come with it, that frees me to truly be happy and unencumbered by expectations to meet the demands of others.
+However, it is the lack of that pay, and all the obligations that come with it, that frees me to truly be happy and unencumbered by expectations to meet the demands of others.

 Likewise, I will not be angry with the fallen or those who brought (or bought) them to that state, but rather pity them all because a lifetime will truly not be enough to remove the chains they have shackled themselves with.